Avaiga/taipy-doc/docs/manuals/core/entities/task-mgt.md

     all_training_tasks = tp.get_entities_by_config_id("training")
     ```

-# Get parent scenarios and pipelines
+# Get parent scenarios and sequences

-To access the parent entities of a task (scenarios or pipelines), you can
+To access the parent entities of a task (scenarios or sequences), you can
 use either the method `Task.get_parents()^` or the function
 `taipy.get_parents()^`.
 Both return the parents of the task.